-1) As of December 31, 2020
+The reporting period is from January 1 to December 31, 2020 and data from 2018 and 2019 were in-

+In order to enhance the accuracy and reliability of this report, the content was verified by an independent verification institution, DNV GL Business Assurance Korea Ltd. Based on VeriSustain, the content was verified to a limited level of assurance and a reliability assessment was conducted regarding environmental

 Date of Publication June 2021

 Publisher Suh Kyung-bae

 Publishing Organization Amorepacific Group

 Production Sustainable Innovation Team, Amorepacific

 Design Planning Corporate Creative Team, Amorepacific

-Concept · Design cement × PLANE AND VERTICAL
+Concept ·Design cement × PLANE AND VERTICAL

 Editing Seo Hana

 Artwork popurri

-100, Hangang-daero, Yongsan-gu, Seoul, Republic of Korea

-Tel.
-02 6040 4344
+100, Hangang-daero, Yongsan-gu, Seoul, Republic of Korea Tel.
+02 6040 4344 E-mail. csr@amorepacific.com www.apgroup.com

-E-mail. csr@amorepacific.com

-www.apgroup.com